Hart (shoulder) is active for Sunday's game against the Raiders, Marisa Contipelli of the Bengals' official site reports.

 Hart is listed as the Bengals' initial starting right tackle, Geoff Hobson of Bengals.com reports.

 Hart, the former Giant, is competing with Jake Fisher and Cedric Ogbuehi for the job.
-Fisher has been having a pretty bad camp so far.
-The team is someone emerges at both right-side line spots to improve the team's weakest positions from last season.
+Fisher has largely been unimpressive thus far, potentially providing Hart with a pathway to holding on to to his present slotting.
+The Bengals are hoping someone steps up at both right line spots, considering they were the team's weakest positions last season.